plpcout/data-engineering-zoomcamp/module-1-data-ingestion/1-1-terraform-gcp/public_notes/1-1-3-notes.md

 ## Overview

- This note covers the **use of variables in Terraform**, a key feature for enhancing flexibility, reusability, and maintainability of infrastructure code.
+ This document covers the **use of variables in Terraform**, a key feature for enhancing flexibility, reusability, and maintainability of infrastructure code.
 We will define and use variables within Terraform files, as well as how they improve your workflow when creating and managing resources.

 ---
 - [Key Concepts and Sections](#key-concepts-and-sections)